Learn MoreAbout the Parent to Parent Movement

 - Commitment to implement Parent to Parent USA – endorsed practices

 Parent to Parent USA was incorporated as a 501(c)(3) in 2006.
 Since this date the P2PUSA Board of Directors has met bi-monthly to review, advise and implement mission driven, membership advised policies and practices.
 In October 2006, with funding from key partners including Maternal and Child Health, the Beach Center on Disability and Family Voices, Parent to Parent USA hosted a meeting attended by 27 Statewide Parent to Parent program directors.
 In June 2009, Texas Parent to Parent hosted the Parent to Parent USA Directors’ Meeting attended by thirty-eight program staff representing 21 emerging and established statewide Parent to Parent programs.
-Colorado Parent to Parent hosted the P2P USA 2011 Director’s Meeting (now dubbed the P2P Leadership Institute), followed by South Carolina’s Family Connection hosting in 2013, Arizona’s Raising Special Kids in 2015, Connecticut’s PATH in 2017 and New Mexico’s Parents Reaching Out in 2019.
+Colorado Parent to Parent hosted the P2P USA 2011 Director’s Meeting (now dubbed the P2P Leadership Institute), followed by South Carolina’s Family Connection hosting in 2013, Arizona’s Raising Special Kids in 2015, Connecticut’s PATH in 2017, New Mexico’s Parents Reaching Out in 2019, and the highest attended, a virtual edition in 2021.